autumnleaves123/info-2300-final-project/documents/design-plan.md

 [2.
 Tell us about things that don't work, what you wanted to implement, or what you would do if you keep working with the client in the future.
 Give justifications.]

+Some features that we would have liked to implement:

-* Allow users/eboard to make their own accounts
+* Ability for E-board to create their own accounts instead of having one general account
-* Ajax for feed so it doesn't go to the top of the page each time it loads
+* Use of AJAX for the feed on the homepage so it doesn't bring the user back to the top of the page every time they click on a tag
-* Embed social media
+* Embed social media such as Facebook on the front page
+* Embed Google calendar on the events page

 [3.
 Tell us anything else you need us to know for when we're looking at the project.]
 **Write something about this (Bethany)**